Premium Drawing tablets are expensive – and many artists and hobbyists cannot justify spending so much money on them.

 Drawing on a glass panel using a plastic nib makes your stylus glide smoothly to the point that it feels out of control.

-The Wacom Cintiq Pro 24 uses an etched glass.
+The Wacom Cintiq Pro 24 uses etched glass.
 The glass has minute cuts on the surface which provides resistance and stops the pen from sliding too much – giving you better control over the stylus.

 The etching on the glass also gives it a matte texture.
 The matte screen reduces glare and reflections that allow you to comfortably work in a bright environment.